barrysteyn/node-scrypt/Readme.md

     npm install scrypt

+*Ubuntu requires `libssl-dev`.
+Install the libary using the following command:

+    sudo apt-get install libssl-dev

 ##From Source
 You will need `node-gyp` to get this to work (install it if you don't have it: `npm install -g node-gyp`):